 - Kinross Gold, which received EDC loans during a widely reported investigation into its operations in West Africa, and after it was subsequently charged by U.S. authorities for corruption-related offences.

-- Petróleos Mexicanos (Pemex), whose former director faces charges of bribery, and which has received EDC support 36 times since 2001 despite being long regarded as a company rife with fraud and corruption.
+- Petróleos Mexicanos (Pemex), whose former director is facing bribery charges as part of an historic corruption scandal, and which has received EDC support 36 times since 2001 despite being long regarded as a company rife with fraud and corruption.

 - Empresas Públicas de Medellín (EPM), whose former director is facing criminal charges tied to the development of the disastrous Hidroituango dam, which was financed by EDC.